-$$\pi(k) = \int L(d|m_k)p(m_k)dm_k.$$
+$$\pi(k) = \int L(d|m_k) p(m_k) dm_k.$$

-The Laplace approximation for the MML (Raftery, 1996), for our CSEM problem, is

-with all terms evaluated at the MAP point, the Hessian H as per equation 8, and the smoothing $\mu = 0$ .
+The Laplace approximation for the MML (Raftery, 1996), for our CSEM problem, is with all terms evaluated at the MAP point, the Hessian H as per equation (8), and the smoothing $\mu = 0$.

 As a reference implementation, we have adopted a recursive greedy search algorithm based on successive refinement of an initial very coarse model.
-The algorithm proceeds as follows:
+The algorithm proceeds as follows.

-- 1) Compute the MAP solution and MML for a very coarse, sufficiently deep two-layer model (problem of dimension $n_p = 2$ ).
-This becomes the parent model. - 2) Loop over all layers in the parent model, split each layer into two by turns to make child models, and invert for the MAP point and MML for each child model ( $n_p$ models of dimension $n_p + 1$ each).
-Record the best solution (favorite child) and best MML. - 3) If the best child MML is an improvement on the parent's MML, embed the split, and iterate the process with the best child as the new parent.
-If no solution is better, terminate the algorithm on the np dimensional parent model.
+- Compute the MAP solution and MML for a very coarse, sufficiently deep 2 layer model (problem of dimension $n_p = 2$).
+This becomes the parent model. - loop over all layers in the parent model, split each layer into two by turns to make "child" models, and invert for the MAP point and MML for each child model $(n_p \text{ models of dimension } n_p + 1 \text{ each})$.
+Record the best solution ("favourite child") and best MML. - If the best child MML is an improvement on the parent's MML, embed the split, and iterate the process with the best child as the new parent.
+If no solution is better, terminate the algorithm on the n_p dimensional parent model.

-In each case, default starting points for the optimization are obtained by injecting the parent MAP parameter values into the child parameter vector in a way that preserves the existing spatial distribution.
-Global inversion is very desirable for each candidate model, as superior solutions might not be in the basin of attraction of the starting point inherited from a parent.
+In each case, default starting points for the optimization are obtained by injecting the parent MAP parameter values into the child parameter vector in the way that preserves the existing spatial distribution.
+Global inversion is also very desirable for each candidate model, as superior solutions may not be in the basin of attraction of the starting point inherited from a parent.

-These coarse models should require no spatial smoothing between layers, so in all the expressions above, $\partial = 0$ and the $W_p$ will be calculated from the univariate prior variance.
+These coarse models should require no spatial smoothing between layers, so in all the expressions above, $\partial = 0$ and the \mathcal{W}p will be calculated from the univariate prior variance.